 - Their content must conform to their ToS and DCMA guidelines.

-While there are exceptions made on a case by case basis, the platform generally looks for these attributes before they hand out the Twitch partner title.
-There have also been cases where streamer exceeds these rules and have been denied the partnership.
+While exceptions are made on a case-by-case basis, the platform generally looks for these attributes before handing out the Twitch partner title.
+There have also been cases where the streamer exceeds these rules and has been denied the partnership.

 Uploading game compilations, portions of streams, or new content to a classic YouTube channel will give you another way you can monetize your work.
 Videos on YouTube are easy to search for and have the chance to go viral.
 If it does, you will get a decent amount of views (from which you can collect ad revenue).
 Viral videos can also funnel people into your stream channel to watch your future content.

 While you may be able to stream for hours, it is best to upload shorter YouTube videos that are between 5-15 minutes long.
-Try to upload at least one per week.
+Try to upload at least once per week.
 If you post less frequently, YouTube won’t recommend your videos.
-Make them unique, entertaining, and educational for the best chance that potential followers view them.
+Make them unique, entertaining, and educational for the best chance for potential followers to view them.

 Research Good Video Topics for Best Results

 Until you have a large following, compilations of video games generally won’t do well on YouTube.
 To do well as a newer channel, create content that targets specific search terms for the game that you play.
 Using a tool like TubeBuddy can help you find a good idea, think of the best titles, and create a clickable thumbnail celebrating games to bring in new viewers to your channel.